Theryx/Theryx/README.md

 ### Hi I'm Theryx 👋

-I'm a UI/UX designer and FrontEnd developer
+I'm a UI/UX designer and FrontEnd developer but truth is ,Im more of a designer than a FE dev

 Here are some fact about me:

-- 🔭 I’m currently working on Fintech platform to help founders
+- 🔭 I’m currently working on Fintech web app platform.
 - 🌱 I’m currently learning Reactjs
-- 👯 I’m looking to collaborate on UI/UX design projects
+- 👯 I’m looking to collaborate on anything I resonate to
-- 🤔 I’m looking for help with Reactjs
 - 💬 Ask me about UI/UX design and tailwindcss,
 - 📫 How to reach me: ndouken@gmail.com
 - 😄 Pronouns: he/him